schmidt73/schmidt73.github.io/index.md

 <h2 style="margin-top:0px;"><i>Recent Updates</i></h2>

 <ul>
+<li>(March 2024) The fastBE paper was accepted at RECOMB-CCB 2024 and invited for journal publication.</li>
 <li>(August 2023) The ZCNT paper was published in <a href="https://doi.org/10.1371/journal.pcbi.1011590">PLOS Computational Biology</a>.</li>
 <li>(May 2023) Presented my work on the <i>zero agnostic copy number transformation (ZCNT)</i> model at the
 <a href="https://www.birs.ca/events/2023/5-day-workshops/23w5084/schedule">Banff International Research Station for